Camp Oakes 2025

 Financial Assistance (Open Doors) is available to assist families who qualify in managing the cost of camp fees.
 Please download the Camp Oakes Open Doors form and submit it to a West End YMCA branch (Upland or Chino).
 For your child to be considered, the application must be turned in no later than May 9th, 2025.

-Departure & Return: Campers will depart from and return to the Scheu Family YMCA in Upland.
+Campers will depart from and return to the Scheu Family YMCA in Upland.
 We travel to Camp Oakes via Charter Bus.

-Camp Staff & Cabin Groups: Campers are organized in Cabin Groups with approximately 8-10 other children of a similar age.
+Campers are organized in Cabin Groups with approximately 8-10 other children of a similar age.
 Each cabin is supervised by a Counselor and Counselor In Training (CIT).
 All staff members are trained volunteers and must complete a drug test and background check where appropriate.

-Camp Facilities: Campers sleep in Adirondack (3 walled) cabins.
+Campers sleep in Adirondack (3 walled) cabins.
 The grounds are well maintained and feature a large swimming pool, a lake for canoeing and fishing, a cozy, historic Dining Hall and outdoor dining area, a staffed Nurses office, a large campfire ring, and program areas for all of the different activities.

-Program & Activities: Our program is designed to keep your child active and engaged at all times.
+Our program is designed to keep your child active and engaged at all times.
 From the start, we establish a routine that includes a set wake-up time followed by a non-denominational chapel, breakfast, morning program activities (archery, swimming, etc), lunch, a rest period (they'll need it!), afternoon program activities, dinner, twilight activity and a nightly campfire.
 Many of our meals have special themes which can involve decorations and costumes.
 The campers attend all of the program activities together as a cabin group, which helps build great friendships.

-Food & Meals: Campers have a regular meal schedule with 3 meals per day prepared by professional camp kitchen staff.
+Campers have a regular meal schedule with 3 meals per day prepared by professional camp kitchen staff.
 Many special food needs can be accommodated if we are notified in advance.